-I. Let me show you the chief privilege of a true Christian,-"he has peace with God."

-II.
-Let me show you the fountain from which that privilege flows,-"he is justi-fied."

-III.
-Let me show you the rock from which that fountain springs,-"Jesus Christ."

-IV.
-Let me show you the hand by which the privilege is made our own,- "faith."
+- I. Let me show you the chief privilege of a true Christian: "He has peace with God." - II.
+Let me show you the fountain from which that privilege flows: "He is justified." - III.
+Let me show you the rock from which that fountain springs: "Jesus Christ." - IV.
+Let me show you the hand by which the privilege is made our own: "Faith."

 Upon each of these four points I have something to say.
-May the Holy Ghost make the whole subject peace-giving to some souls!
+May the Holy Ghost make the whole subject peace-giving to some souls?

-I. First of all, let me show the chief privilege of a true Christian,-he has peace with God.
+I. First of all, let me show the chief privilege of a true Christian: He has peace with God.

-When the apostle Paul wrote his epistle to the Romans, he used five words which the wisest of the heathen could never have used.
-Socrates, and Plato, and Aristotle, and Cicero, and Seneca, were wise men.
+When the apostle St. Paul wrote his Epistle to the Romans, he used five words which the wisest of the heathen could never have used.
+Socrates, and Plato, and Aristotle, and Cicero, and Seneca were wise men.
 On many subjects they saw more clearly than most people in the present day.
 They were men of mighty minds, and of a vast range of intellect.
-But not one of them could have said as the apostle did, "I have peace with God."
-(Rom. v.
-1.)
+But not one of them could have said as the Jewish apostle did, "We have peace with God" (Rom. v.
+1).

-When Paul used these words, he spoke not for himself only, but for all true Christians.
+When St. Paul used these words, he spoke not for himself only, but for all true Christians.
 Some of them no doubt have a greater sense of this privilege than others.
 All of them find an evil principle within, warring against their spiritual welfare day by day.
 All of them find their adversary, the devil, waging an endless battle with their souls.
 All of them find that they must endure the enmity of the world.
 But all, notwithstanding, to a greater or less extent, "have peace with God."

-This peace with God is a calm, intelligent sense of friendship with the Lord of heaven and earth.
+This peace with God is a calm, intelligent sense of friendship with the Almighty Lord of heaven and earth.
 He that has it, feels as if there was no barrier and separation between himself and his holy Maker.
 He can think of himself as under the eye of an all-seeing Being, and yet not feel afraid.
 He can believe that this all-seeing Being beholds him, and yet is not displeased.

 Such a man can see death waiting for him, and yet not be greatly moved.
-He can go down into the cold river,-close his eyes on all he has on earth,-launch forth into a world unknown, and take up his abode in the silent grave,-and yet feel peace.
+He can look back on the many sins of a misspent life and not feel afraid.
+He can go down into the cold river-close his eyes on all he has on earth-launch forth into a world unknown, and take up his abode in the silent grave-and yet feel peace.
 Reader, can you?

 Such a man can look forward to the resurrection and the judgment, and yet not be greatly moved.
-He can see with his mind's eye the great white throne,-the assembled world,-the open books,-the listening angels,-the Judge Himself, and yet feel peace.
+He can see with his mind's eye the great white throne-the assembled world-the open books-the listening angels-the Judge Himself, and yet feel peace.
 Reader, can you?

 Such a man can think of eternity, and yet not be greatly moved.
-He can imagine a never-ending existence in the presence of God, and of the Lamb,-an everlasting Sunday,-a perpetual communion, and yet feel peace.
+He can imagine a never-ending existence in the presence of God, and of the Lamb-an everlasting Sunday-a perpetual communion, and yet feel peace.
 Reader, can you?

 I know of no happiness compared to that which this peace affords.
-A calm sea after a storm,-a blue sky after a black thunder-cloud,-health after sickness, light after darkness,-rest after toil,-all, all are beautiful and pleasant things.
-But none, none of them all can give more than a feeble idea of the comfort which those enjoy, who have been brought into the state of peace with God.
-It is "a peace which passeth all understanding."
-(Phil. iv.
-7.)
+A calm sea after a storm-a blue sky after a black thunder-cloud-health after sickness-light after darkness-rest after toil-all, all are beautiful and pleasant things.
+But none, none of them all can give more than a feeble idea of the comfort which those enjoy who have been brought into the state of peace with God.
+It is "a peace which passeth all understanding "(Phil. iv.
+7).